owlbarn/tutorial/book/maths/README.md

 # Mathematical Functions

-TBD

-## Basic Functions
+Staring from this chapter, we begin our journey to explore the world of numerical computing with Owl.
+But let's not be hasty.
+Before the main dishes such as algorithmic differentiation, optimisation, computation graph, etc., let's taste some starters first.
+In this chapter, we will introduce how the familiar mathematical operations are supported in Owl.
+This chapter is organised according to different types of functions, and you can feel free to browse any of them.
 Note that functions in this chapter works on scalar values.
 The N-dimensional array module introduced in later chapters contains these basic functions that work on n-dimensional arrays, including vectors and matrices.

+## Basic Functions

 ### Basic Unary Math Functions

-Many basic math functions takes one float number as input and returns one float number.
+Many basic mathematic functions take one float number as input and return one float number.
 We call them *unary* functions.
 You can use these unary functions easily from the `Maths` module.
 For example:

 ```ocaml
 # Maths.sqrt 2.
 - : float = 1.41421356237309515
 ```

+The [@tbl:maths:basic_unary] lists these unary functions supported in this module.

 ------------  -------------------------------------------------------
 Function      Explanation